-St Canute is to be distinguished form his probably more famous grand-uncle, Canute the Great (c.
+St Canute is to be distinguished from his probably more famous grand-uncle, Canute the Great (c.
 990- 1035), who was King of England, as well as Norway and Denmark.
 St Canute was his grand-nephew who favoured the Church, but was put to death by a disaffected faction led by his brother.
 He is venerated as a martyr.

 Patrick Duffy tells what is known about him.